-Protecting Cultural Heritage is an activity based mainly on efforts aimed at avoiding that any kind of threat could pose a significant hazard to the objects that must be preserved.
+Protecting Cultural Heritage is mainly aimed at avoiding that any kind of hazard could pose an excessive risk to the objects that must be preserved.
 There are conditions, nonetheless, that oblige to evacuate the artefacts, since the preventive measures cannot be anymore effective.
 So, in specific situations, museums and their staff may go through challenging times due both to natural disasters and climate change.

 In the case of museums, when they are threatened for their role in protecting and valorizing precious witnesses of the past and human creativity, their intrinsic value for intercultural dialogue and mutual understanding must be protected and supported.